danomagnum/gologix/README.md

 ### Your First Program:

 There are a few examples in the examples folder, here is an abriged version of the SimpleRead example.
-See the actual example for description of what is going on.
+See the actual example for a more thorough description of what is going on.

 ```go
 package main